Big Bill (wrestler): Independent circuit (2018–2021)

 On August 2, Big Time Wrestling announced that Morrissey, now known as Big Cazz (later changed to Big C), would make his wrestling return after the 90-day no-compete clause in his WWE contract was expired on September 21.
 He appeared at a BTW event on October 5, cutting a promo, hostilely addressing the fans, thus cementing himself as a heel.
 On December 1, Big Cass wrestled for Tommy Dreamer's House of Hardcore 51 under the name Big Ca$$, losing to MVP.
 Morrissey also made an appearance at House of Hardcore 52 on December 8, but during the show's intermission was rushed to a hospital after suffering a seizure (see personal life).

 On April 6, 2019, Morrissey, alongside former tag partner Enzo Amore, appeared at the G1 Supercard at Madison Square Garden.
 Following a tag team match involving Ring of Honor and New Japan Pro-Wrestling talent, the two jumped the barricade and attacked several wrestlers.
 The broadcast cameras cut away from the incident to indicate a legitimate outside attack, but it was later reported the angle was a worked shoot.
 However, following the angle, the duo were not booked for any following shows and the incident was never mentioned again.

 On June 15, 2019, Morrissey, under the ring name of CaZXL, made his debut for Northeast Wrestling (NEW), where he was accompanied by Arndt, now known as nZo.
 Caz then issued an open challenge to anyone on the roster.
 Jon Moxley would answer the challenge and later defeat him in a match.
-Morrissey had not made any public appearances from September 2019 to February 2021, and he defeated Christian Mox at SWE Clash in Canton in his return match.
+Morrissey was inactive from wrestling from September 2019 to February 2021, and he defeated Christian Mox at SWE Clash in Canton in his return match.